-- ☐ Arrive on time with all your bridge parts, pieces, tools, and required safety equipment. - ☐ When directed by the judges, move your bridge pieces into the designated staging area. - ☐ Lay out your members, fasteners, piers, and tools according to the Rules.
+- ☐ Arrive on time with all your bridge parts, pieces, tools, and required safety equipment. - ☐ When directed by the judges, move your bridge pieces into the designated staging area. - □ Lay out your members, fasteners, tools, and any other equipment according to the Rules.